SimonHallefelt/connect-4/README.md

 ### Bit Bot
 Bot is a player that uses alpha-beta pruning and a heretic evaluation to decide it's next move.
 Implemented using bit-boards.

+### Bit Bot 2
+Same as bit bot but implemented with a loop and preforms much worse.